- Client Settings

 Step Three

-Click on Clients>Settings>Relationship Types and create new.
+Click on Clients>Settings>Relationship Types and create a new one.

 Step Four

-Click on Clients>Related Parties and create new.
+Click on Clients>Related Parties and create a new one.

 Click Edit next to the related party and scroll to the bottom of the screen.